- Zurbarán, Francisco de

 During the 1640s, as his work for monastic clients diminished, Zurbarán and his shop increasingly produced pictures for the Indies trade, which had a great impact on the development of painting in the Spanish colonies.

 Zurbarán's popularity began to wane in the mid-1650s, as the newer styles of Murillo and Francisco de Herrera the Younger gained favor with Sevillian clients.
 The artist moved to Madrid in 1658, where he died in 1664 in relatively reduced circumstances.
-[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 - Soria, Martin S. The Paintings of Zurbarán.
 London, 1953.